Oktogazh/Oktogazh.github.io/src/content/projects/Corpora.md

 ---
-title: "Corpora"
+title: Corpora
-description: "Rhan o: ICE-4001 - Prosiect MSc Unigol 2024-25"
+description: "Part of: ICE-4005 - MSc Generalist Mini-project 2024-25"
-id: 1
+id: 0
 ---

-# Drosolwg y Prosiect
+So far, a 'simple' vocabulary counter for people wanting find out how many words they know in a given language.